© 2006-2008 Radicore Software Ltd

 Can an educational establishment use RADICORE for free?

 Yes.
-The software can be used as a training aid, and to build any AGPL applications.
-It is only non-AGPL or non-free applications that require a commercial license.
+The software can be used as a training aid, and to build any private or AGPL applications.
+It is only non-private and non-AGPL applications that require a commercial license.

 When do I need a commercial license?

-If you create an application for the purpose of making money, or create and distribute, or share with others, an application and do not make the source code available under the terms of the AGPL then you will require a commercial license.
-You will require a separate license for every server (except a backup server) on which the application is deployed.
+If you create an application for non-private use, but you wish to keep the source code private, then you will require a commercial license.
+You will require a separate license for every server (except a backup server) and domain on which the application is deployed.

 If others are allowed to interact with the software over a network then this is still classed as sharing, even though the others do not have their own copy of the software.
 This is known as "remote network interaction".
 In order to comply with the terms of the AGPL all these remote users must be given access to the application's source code.
 If this is not possible then a commercial license will be required.